sandeepN06/UserData-RestAPI/README.md

 * Original Deployment : https://djuserapi.herokuapp.com/userapi/

-* port is : /userapi
+* endpoint is : /userapi

 * Data can be filtered using any column